Late Teething sign of intelligence: Benefits of late teething

 Why is my baby teething late?

 Genetics, nutritional deficiencies, and medical conditions are some common reasons babies may start teething later.
-If your baby is developing well otherwise, late eruption is likely just a normal variation in timing and nothing to be concerned about.
+If your baby is developing well otherwise, late eruption is likely just normal variation in timing and nothing to be concerned about.

 What stage of teething hurts the most?